 For a detailed sequence diagram showing every API call during setup and what the server stores at each step, see Setup Flow Details.

-Health monitoring via GET /health and GET /dailyroundup/status, GitHub Actions alerting on deployment failures, common troubleshooting scenarios (auth errors, missing webhooks, APNs configuration), and server log access via journalctl.
+Health monitoring via GET /health and GET /dailyroundup/status, optional Datadog usage metrics over DogStatsD, GitHub Actions alerting on deployment failures, common troubleshooting scenarios (auth errors, missing webhooks, APNs configuration), and server log access via journalctl.
 See Operations for full details.

 System architecture diagrams, webhook ingest and foreground sync flow sequences, module structure tables for the iOS/macOS app and roundup-server, and the sixteen-table database schema.
 See Technical Details for full details.